gageml/gage/tests/cmd-archive.md

                                 name.
       -A, --archive name        Use an existing archive.
 Fails if archive doesn't exit.
-      -d, --delete name         Delete the specified archive.
+      -d, --delete name         Delete the specified empty archive.
+Fails if archive is
-                                Use '--list' to show archives.
+                                not empty.
+Use '--list' to
+                                show archive status.
       --delete-empty            Delete empty archives.
       -r, --rename current new  Rename the archive named current to new.
 Use '--list'